All Episodes

 She knows about Eduardo, about his passion for acting, about his family.

-I mean, this this isn't a stranger.
+I mean, this isn't a stranger.

 This was done specifically.

-And so I think the fact that we're still out there saying hey look Nexium is a wonderful thing.
+And so I think the fact that we're still out there saying, hey, look, Nexium is a wonderful thing.

-You know it's an incredible thing.
+You know, it's an incredible thing.

-And particularly with the Tourette syndrome, which is absolutely antithetical that Nexium hurts people, um people don't want that out there.
+And particularly with the Tourette syndrome, which is absolutely antithetical that Nexium hurts people, people don't want that out there.

 You know, 17,000 people took this course.

-I don't think people even can wrap their head around this international supposed sex cult that you know sex traffic and has forced all these horrible things all around the world in one of the biggest criminal cases in the last decade in the Eastern District of New York I think and correct me if I'm wrong Eduardo there is two current students of Nexium that claimed a crime happen you know two out of 17,000
+In one of the biggest criminal cases in the last decade in the Eastern District of New York, I think, and correct me if I'm wrong, Eduardo, there is two, two current students of Nexium that claimed a crime happened.

-that was I mean it's it's it's like hard to really understand the level of exaggeration that has taken place here.
+You know, two out of 17,000 that was, I mean, it's like hard to really understand the level of exaggeration that has taken place here.

 Yeah, that makes a lot of sense.